 Currently, there are no enterprise-grade storage products available that make use of phase-change memory -- a type of non-volatile random access memory.
-However, PCM chips are in development for data storage and there
+However, PCM chips are in development for data storage and there are currently chips in production for mobile phones.

 Phase-change memory (PCM) chips use a glass-like material called chalcogenide as a storage medium.
 Chalcogenide is made up of germanium, antimony and tellurium, and is also used in CD-RW and DVD-RWs.
 While those media rely on the material's optical properties, PCM makes use of the material's electrical resistivity.
 Each cell in the chip consists of chalcogenide material between two electrodes.
 Electrical currents are used to heat the material to switch it between two states (or phases) -- crystalline and amorphous.
 Cells in an amorphous or liquid state represent a "0", and cells in a crystalline or solid state represent a "1."
 Systems are able to read each bit by recognizing the lower electrical resistance of cells in a crystalline state.